-- FOR electing thirteen persons nominated by our Board as directors (Proposal 1); - FOR approving on a non-binding, advisory basis, the compensation of the Company's named executive officers (Proposal 2); and - · FOR ratifying the appointment of KPMG LLP as our independent registered public accounting firm (Proposal 3).
+- FOR electing thirteen persons nominated by our Board as directors (Proposal 1); - FOR approving on a non-binding, advisory basis, the compensation of the Company's named executive officers (Proposal 2); and - FOR ratifying the appointment of KPMG LLP as our independent registered public accounting firm (Proposal 3).

-If any other matters are properly brought before the annual meeting, the persons named in the proxy will vote the shares represented by such proxy or such matters as determined by a majority of the board of directors.
+If any other matters are properly brought before the Annual Meeting, the persons named in the proxy will vote the shares represented by such proxy or such matters as determined by a majority of the board of directors.

-If you are a shareholder whose shares are registered in your name, you may vote your shares by using one of the following four methods:
+If you are a shareholder whose shares are registered in your name, you may vote your shares by using one of the following methods:

 Via the Internet.
-If you hold NBT common stock in your own name and not through a broker or other nominee, you can vote your shares of NBT common stock electronically via the Internet at www.proxyvote.com.
-Internet voting is available 24 hours a day until 11:59 p.m. local time on May 20, 2019 for shares held directly and by 11:59 p.m. local time on May 16, 2019 for shares held in a Plan.
+If you hold NBT common stock in your own name and not through a broker or other nominee, you can vote your shares of NBT common stock electronically via the Internet.
 Internet voting procedures are designed to authenticate shareholders by using the individual control number on your proxy card.
 If you vote via the Internet, you do not need to return your proxy card.